Dark Triad Dirty Dozen

-The Dark Triad Dirty Dozen (DTDD) is a brief 12-question personality inventory test to assesses the possible presence of three co-morbid socially maladaptive, dark triad traits: Machiavellianism, narcissism, and psychopathy.
+The Dark Triad Dirty Dozen (DTDD) is a brief 12-question personality inventory test to assess the possible presence of the three subclinical dark triad traits: Machiavellianism, narcissism, and psychopathy.
 The DTDD was developed to identify the dark triad traits among subclinical adult populations.
 It is a screening test.
-High scores on the DTDD do not necessary correlate with clinical diagnoses.

 Validity

 Jonason and Webster conducted several validity tests of the DTDD as part of its development.
-Relevant outcomes have all shown statistically significance weaknesses.
+Relevant outcomes have all shown statistically significant weaknesses.